NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 | Zone C                                                           |           V |        50,000 |    Zone mint |         500 |

+> mportant Notice: Please be aware that the boundaries and definitions of Zones A-C are currently under review and have yet to be finalized.
+These specifics are subject to discussion and will be determined through DAO voting to ensure community consensus.
+Additionally, we are considering the option to continue issuing Universal (no zone boundary) Node Deeds.
+Should this path be chosen, pricing adjustments will be implemented as already presented above to safeguard against inflationary pressures on processing power, ensuring the sustainability of our ecosystem.

 # Roadmap

 The Naeural Edge Protocol is a forward-thinking, long-term initiative.
 The technical roadmap focuses on developing the **Neural DNA** and **Naeural Edge Node** software of the protocol, structured into distinct phases with defined goals and milestones.
 The commercial roadmap highlights the ecosystem's growth and expansion.
 Both roadmaps remain adaptable to market shifts, technological advancements, and other variables.
 The Naeural Edge Protocol team remains steadfast in its commitment to achieving objectives and cultivating a robust, sustainable ecosystem for AI innovation and deployment.